How to Help an Adult Child Who’s Stuck: A Parent’s Guide to Failure to Launch

 One thing we often encourage parents to say is something like, “You don’t have to sign up for anything long-term.
 You could just have a conversation and see if it feels helpful.
 That’s it.”

-“Career coaching isn’t about someone telling you what to do.
-It’s about working with someone who can help you figure out what you want and how to take the next step.”
+“This is a great time to work with someone who helps you figure out what you want, on your terms, and how to take the next step.”

 Give them space